shamblett/dartamaker/README.md

 ## Formatting

-The `--formst`/`-f` parameter defines
+The `--format`/`-f` parameter defines

-- how the text in each substition is pre-processed before output e.g. in `json` mode double quotes are escaped correctly.
+- how the text in each substitution is pre-processed before output e.g. in `json` mode double quotes are escaped correctly.
 - how each line of output is processed prior to output e.g. in `json` mode the completed template is parsed to check it is valid JSON before being output on a a single line followed by a `\n` character

 The code for the formatters can be found in the `formatters` folder of the source code.